10Dennisw/translation-from-english-to-dutch/README.md

 The project is code to solve a sequence-to-sequence problem of translation.
 Specifically, the translating the sentences from English to Dutch.

 The Github repository contains two Jupyter Notebook scripts, which were used to solve the translation problem.
 The name and a short summary of the Jupyter Notebook can be seen below:
-- **‘English-to-Dutch.ipy’**: to solve the problem to code employs two approaches that have been implemented using the … library.
+- **‘English-to-Dutch.ipynb’**: to solve the problem to code employs two approaches that have been implemented using the … library.
 The two approaches which are used are: Graphical Recurrent Unit (Recurrent Neural Network) and transformer Architecture.
 The theory and methodology of these two methods will be discussed below.
+- **‘transfer_learning.ipynb’**: in this notebook a pre-trained transformer is trained by implementing transfer learning on the corpus.
+By training the respective network the network learns to translate the respective texts in the target language.

 # english-to-dutch.ipynb